estnltk/estnltk/estnltk/estnltk/converters/readme.md

 * [`tcf`](tcf) -- tools for converting Text objects to  Weblicht's [TCF XML format](https://weblicht.sfs.uni-tuebingen.de/weblichtwiki/index.php/The_TCF_Format), and restoring Text objects from the same format;

-## Text <-> CONLL

-`conll_exporter` -- converts Text with syntactic analysis layer to CONLL format;

-`conll_importer` -- restores Text objects with syntactic analysis layers from CONLL format files;

-`conll_ner_exporter` -- converts Text object with named entity layer to CONLL format;

-`conll_ner_importer` -- restores Text objects with named entity layers from CONLL format files;
+* [`conll`](conll) -- tools for importing Text objects from CONLL format files, and exporting to the same format.
+Allow to export/import syntactic analysis annotations, and named entity annotations;